alexpacheco/LSUBeamer/README.md

 The following style files were created for personal use and are not endorsed by Louisiana State University, High Performance Computing @LSU or Center for Computation & Technology.
 Feel free to use or modify them for personal use.
+Moving these files to github now that I am no longer at LSU and I don't know how long my CCT website will be available.
+Feel free to modify and use for your personal use.

+Good Luck and Go Gators!

 ## Author

 Alex Pacheco
+Manager, Research Computing, Lehigh University
-HPC User Services Consultant
-Louisiana State University
+Formerly: HPC User Services Consultant, Louisiana State University